PlayWeird/playweird.github.io/aboutme.md

 subtitle: How I learned to stop worrying and embrace playing weird
 ---

-My name is Inigo Montoya.
+My name is Gaetano Evangelista.
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family